| Postgres-XC 1.1 Documentation | ||||

 available at execution time.
 Both of these lists must be

-represented in a form that copyObject
+represented in a form that copyObject knows how to copy.

 The fdw_private list has no other restrictions and is